Juan Alonso Pimentel de Herrera

-Juan Alonso Pimentel de Herrera (baptisised 29 June 1553 – 7 November 1621) was a Knight of the Order of Santiago, Grandee of Spain, 5th Duke of Benavente, 8th Count of Mayorga, 3rd Count of Villalón, President of the Council of Italy, 15th Viceroy of Valencia and 25th Viceroy of Naples.
+Juan Alonso Pimentel de Herrera (baptised 29 June 1553 – 7 November 1621) was a Knight of the Order of Santiago, Grandee of Spain, 5th Duke of Benavente, 8th Count of Mayorga, 3rd Count of Villalón, President of the Council of Italy, 15th Viceroy of Valencia and 25th Viceroy of Naples.

 Early life

-Juan Alonso was baptisised on 29 June 1553 on Villalón.
+Juan Alonso was baptised on 29 June 1553 on Villalón.
 He was the second son of Antonio Alonso Pimentel y Herrera de Velasco, 3rd Duke of Benavente and María Luisa Enríquez y Téllez-Girón, daughter of Fernando Enríquez de Velasco, 5th Admiral of Castile.
 His elder brother was Louis Pimentel de Herrera, 4th Duke of Benavente.

 Career

 When his brother Louis died without issue in 1576, he succeeded him as 5th Duke.

 During the time of Kings Philip II and Philip III, the Duke was an influential politician and military man.
 He had experience in the defense of the Spanish coasts and territories, and had supported unity with Portugal in 1580 with 8,000 infantry and 600 cavalry.
 He also participated in the Enterprise of England in 1588 and helped the Monarch financially.

 Between 1598 and 1602, he was Viceroy of Valencia, until he was appointed Viceroy of Naples between 1603 and 1610.

-In July 1610, Juan Alfonso Pimentel returned to Madrid.
+In July 1610, Juan Alonso Pimentel returned to Madrid.
 He remained in power as a State Councillor and, in 1618, as President of the Council of Italy.
 He was also Governor of the Kingdoms in the absence of Philip III, when he travelled to Portugal in 1619.
 After the death of the King, whom he assisted in his final hours, he became Queen Isabel's Chief steward in April 1621.
 However, he was not able to enjoy this new favour for long, as he died in Madrid on 8 November of that same year.